-Greater SDI cotton lint yield was obtained with an intermediate level of irrigation than with full irrigation on a sandy loam soil in Georgia (Sorensen et al., 2004), which might be attributable to nitrogen (N) leaching.
-The authors concluded that combined irrigation and N management with SDI might lead to decreased N requirements as compared to typical regional fertilization practices.
-A similar conclusion was stated for SDI cotton on a loamy sand soil for a four-year study in South Carolina that compared N application under every row and alternate row middle dripline spacings (Bauer et al., 1997; Camp et al., 1997).
-The potential for N savings was similarly reported for field corn grown with SDI on a deep silt loam soil in Kansas (Lamm et al., 2001, 2004).
-Timing of N applications for cotton can affect yields, and Constable et al. (1990) concluded that all N should be applied by mid-flowering of cotton and that perhaps as much as 30% of the total N should be applied before planting on a cracking clay soil in Australia.
-Excellent N and phosphorus (P) uptake through SDI fertigation was reported for cotton, resulting in greater N and P amounts in the leaf analyses in a study in Australia, but this did not result in greater yields (Aloni et al., 2000).
-The authors indicated that the yield results might have been confounded by differences in treatment water applications and dripline spacings.
-Extractable P concentrations in the immediate vicinity of a subsurface point source were 20% to 25% greater with continuous P fertigation than with periodic applications (Ben-Gal and Dudley, 2003), resulting in 20% greater biomass for sweet corn plants at 40 days post-emergence.
+Greater SDI cotton lint yield was obtained with an intermediate level of irrigation than with full irrigation on a sandy loam soil in Georgia (Sorensen, et al., 2004) which might be attributable to nitrogen leaching.
+They concluded that combined irrigation and nitrogen management with SDI might lead to decreased nitrogen requirements as compared to typical regional fertilization practices.
+A similar conclusion was stated for SDI cotton on a loamy sand soil for a four-year study in South Carolina that compared nitrogen application under every row and alternate row middle dripline spacings (Bauer et al., 1997, and Camp et al., 1997).
+The potential for nitrogen savings was similarly reported for field corn grown with SDI on a deep silt loam soil in Kansas (Lamm et al., 2001 and Lamm et al., 2004).
+Timing of nitrogen applications for cotton can affect yields and Constable et al. (1990) concluded that all N should be applied by mid flowering of the cotton and that perhaps as much as 30% of the total N should be applied before planting on a cracking clay soil in Australia.
+Excellent nitrogen and phosphorus uptake through SDI fertigation was reported for cotton resulting in greater N and P amounts in the leaf analyses in a study in Australia, but this did not result in greater yields (Aloni et al., 2000).
+The authors indicated that the yield results may have been confounded by differences in treatment water applications and dripline spacings.
+Extractable P concentrations in the immediate vicinity of a subsurface point source were 20 to 25% greater with continuous phosphorus fertigation than with periodic applications (Ben-Gal and Dudley, 2003) resulting in 20% greater biomass for sweet corn plants at 40 days post emergence.

-SDI Frequency for Cotton
+SDI frequency for cotton

-Frequent microirrigation events are often considered a necessary and desirable practice, but an SDI literature review (Camp, 1998) indicated that SDI frequency is typically only critical for shallow-rooted crops on shallow or sandy soils or in cases where salinity is a major concern.
+Frequent microirrigation events are often considered to be a necessary and desirable practice, but an SDI literature review (Camp, 1998) indicated that SDI frequency is typically only critical for shallow-rooted crops on shallow or sandy soils or in cases where salinity is a major concern.
 In a deficit-irrigated cotton study on a silty clay loam in Texas, frequency of SDI under deficit irrigation was not an important factor (Enciso-Medina et al., 2003).
-There were no differences in cotton yield, quality, or gross returns related to SDI frequency, and the authors concluded that longer periods (as much as 16 days) between irrigation may allow irrigators to use less expensive, manually operated SDI systems.
-Irrigation frequencies of four events per day, every two days, and weekly were compared for two irrigation levels (approx. 40% and 80% of ET) for cotton on a clay loam soil in Texas (Bordovsky et al., 2012a).
-When averaged over the three years of the study, there were no statistical differences in yield for the drier irrigation treatment attributable to irrigation frequency, and the every two day and weekly frequencies were superior for the wetter irrigation treatment.
-A study in Israel on a heavy clay soil reported similar cotton seed yields for irrigation frequencies of two or five times weekly (Plaut et al., 1985).
-These studies indicate that high frequency is not required for cotton production.
-Cotton often benefits from some plant water stress in the process of setting bolls and establishing overall plant size, and it is possible that irrigation frequency is less important because of this.
+There were no differences in cotton yield, quality, or gross returns related to SDI frequency, and the authors concluded that longer periods (as much as 16 days) between irrigation may allow irrigators to use less-expensive, manually operated SDI systems.
+Irrigation frequencies of 4 events/day, every two days, and weekly were compared under two irrigation levels (approximately 40 and 80% of ET) for cotton on a clay loam soil in Texas (Bordovsky, et al., 2012a).
+When averaged over the three years of the study, there were no statistical differences in yield for the drier irrigation treatment attributable to irrigation frequency and the every two day and weekly treatments were superior for the wetter irrigation treatment.
+A study in Israel on a heavy clay soil reported similar cotton seed yields for irrigation frequencies of twice or five times weekly (Plaut et al., 1985).
+These studies indicate high frequency is not required for cotton production.
+Cotton often benefits from some plant water stress in process of setting bolls and establishing overall plant size and it is possible irrigation frequency is less important because of this.

-Dripline Depth for Cotton
+Dripline depth for cotton